Aaron A. Swinson

 Photos from UC's 56-48 win over Rutgers on March 2, 2013.

-Aaron Swinson, a former Tulsa University assistant coach and NBA and international basketball standout, is in his third season in 2013-14 as an assistant coach for the University of Cincinnati women's basketball.
+Aaron Swinson, a former Tulsa University assistant coach and NBA and international basketball standout, is entering his fifth season in 2015-16 as an assistant coach for the University of Cincinnati women's basketball team.

-Swinson spent the last three seasons as an assistant coach at Tulsa.
+Swinson previously spent three seasons as an assistant coach at Tulsa.
 During his tenure with the Golden Hurricane, he was instrumental in coaching three-time all-Conference USA performer, two-time C-USA All-Defensive Team honoree and the 2010 C-USA Defensive Player of the Year, Larrissa Williams.

 While at Tulsa, Swinson, a native of Brunswick, Ga., also spent one season as an assistant coach with the Tulsa 66ers of the NBA Development League.
 In 2008, he also served as one of the 10 selected head coaches for the NBA Development League pre-draft camp, and was an assistant coach for the inaugural NBA Development League in Salt Lake City, Utah.